 As written here, the function works if r is a vector or a matrix (vector of vectors).

-The distance function compute the distance vector from r1 to r2.
+The distance function computes the distance vector from r1 to r2.

 Given python's advanced array capabilities, the same function can be used to compute the distance between two particles, or between one particle and a set of particles.